-I was the physics faculty for Chinmayee Schandra in her eleventh and twelfth standards.
-I have been working in this school for quite a long time. she was able to maintain her position through his consistent and superb performance.
+To whom it may concern

-I was impressed with her from the start.
-Physics is a subject which requires intelligence, comprehensibility and quick thinking skills.
-It is not limited to the knowledge level of a person, but also focuses on the student’s ability to apply the knowledge .
-Topics in physics also in particular require a more creative bent of mind as well as the above mentioned qualities.
-I taught physics to Chinmayee, and she has an uncanny knack of answering most of the questions I put across to the class. she has always stood in top in tests organised by our institute
+I was the physics faculty at school where Chinmayee Schandra studied her eleventh and twelfth grades.
+I have been working in this school for quite a long time and I can say that she was quite remarkable when it came to consistency.

-she is a cheerful person who is always willing to help people with tasks and help them clear their doubts.
-Chinmayee is extremely dedicated towards her studies. her amicable nature has helped her make many friends in the class.
+Physics is a subject that not only requires intelligence and comprehensibility but also patience and quick thinking skills.
+It is not limited to the knowledge level of a person, but also focuses on the student’s ability to apply that knowledge .
+The first thing I noted about Chinmayee that whatever questions I asked in the class, she would be ready to answer them with her hand raised.
+Her test results also proved her mettle as she scored high in them.

-I feel a person as dedicated as Chinmayee would do well in the course she takes-up.
+Many students, despite being sharp and good in studies, lack the will to share their knowledge.
+This is not true with Chinmayee whom I have seen many times cheerfully helping her classmates in solving problems, fluttering from one desk to another.
+Her amicable nature and the fact that anyone can approach her for help has made her quite popular.

-An institution with world class infrastructure would be the ideal foundation for Chinmayee.
-I would be more than happy to recommend Chinmayee to your esteemed institution as I am sure she will have a bright future indeed.
+I would be more than happy to recommend Chinmayee to your esteemed institution as I am sure she will give her best and exceed the expectations.

 XXX